resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 |-----------------|-----|
 | "The Checklist" | http://www.newyorker.com/magazine/2007/12/10/the-checklist |

-Knowing this, I’ve created a set of checklists for launching a virtual machine that runs the Drupal server Anna is interested in.
+Knowing this, we’ve created a set of checklists for launching a virtual machine that runs the Drupal server Anna is interested in.

 ## Key Pairs